fiskeren/fiskeren.github.io/content/posts/velogeoip.md

 Once the hunt has run on the host(s).
 The output should look like the image below, which is multiple pages long.

 ![](/img/velogeoip/Screenshot_2022-08-12_19-40-25.png)
-## Geo locating remote IPs
+## Geolocating remote IPs
 From the picture above we can see that the `netstat` output shows `Raddr.IP` which is the remote IP that the host is connecting to.

 Looking at an IP and telling where that IP is located in the world can be hard, so to make that easier we can use the GeoLite2 Free database from [Maxmind](https://www.maxmind.com/en/accounts/current/geoip/downloads).
 This is a database that can match an IP up against ie. country, city or ASN number.
 In this blog I am going to use the `GeoLite2-City.mmdb` database.

-With the database downloaded from GeoLite2, we can go ahead an edit the `Windows.Network.Netstat` artefact Notebook.
+Now with the database downloaded from GeoLite2, we can go ahead and start using the `geoip()` function build in to Velociraptor.
+The function will take a list of IPs and look those up in the MMDB given.

 ![](/img/velogeoip/Screenshot_2022-08-12_19-50-52.png])